 Haiti: Sourcing vetiver at its roots

-Moreover, the cooperative benefits from a premium on the price of its vetiver roots.
-This premium feeds a development fund that is used to support community projects and the local supply chain.
+Moreover, the cooperative benefits from a premium on the price of its vetiver roots which feeds a development fund that is used to support community projects and the local supply chain.

-For example, the fund has paid for repairs to a road through hilly country, which links the producer villages and the vetiver distillery.
+The fund has paid for repairs to a road through hilly country, which links the producer villages and the vetiver distillery.
 The new road makes it much easier to transport the roots and has also opened up better access to healthcare and other essential amenities.

-“Members of the cooperative also receive training on good agricultural practices, for example, particularly on how to limit soil erosion and improve the quality of the roots, as well as health and safety measures to consider in the field,” says Wilson, Local Manager of the Massey, Faucault, Bazelais Vetiver cooperative.
+“Members of the cooperative also receive training on good agricultural practices, particularly on how to limit soil erosion and improve the quality of the roots, as well as health and safety measures to consider in the field,” says Wilson, Local Manager of the Massey, Faucault, Bazelais Vetiver cooperative.